Last updated June 9, 2020

 When you’re deciding on what to bring on your hike, it’s always important to know where you’re headed.

 Johns Family is a very dry, exposed hike — especially in the summer — so you’ll need to be prepared for the heat and sun.
-Hydration packs and water reservoirs will be your best friend.
+Hydration packs will be your best friend.
 Sunscreen is also very important, as are sunglasses.
 You’ll also want hiking boots because the trails are rocky and the climb up the bluff is quite difficult.

 We’ve also written about specific things to pack on your Okanagan hikes.